 If the transportation project is at an early stage in development, there is no way of determining whether your property will be needed.
-For example, if you have just given permission for an engineering crew to survey on your property, it does not mean that your property is even within the limits of the project as it will ultimately be designed.
+For example, if you have just received notice that county personnel will need access to your property for survey and/or noninvasive inspection, it does not mean that your property is even within the limits of the project as it will ultimately be designed.
 On the other hand, if you have received notice of a design or access hearing to be held soon in your vicinity, the chances are that your property will be affected either in whole or in part.

-If your property is involved, it will indicate that you are located in the area which all of the advance planning, preliminary engineering studies, location surveys, and design studies have selected as the location which will, at the lowest total cost, provide the maximum benefits to both the residents of the area and the transportation users of our state.
+If your property is involved, it will indicate that you are located in the area which all of the advance planning, preliminary engineering studies, location surveys, and design studies have selected as the location which will, at the lowest total cost, provide the maximum benefits to both the residents of the area and the transportation users of our county.